Cloudflare

 / Link: <https://example.com/index.md>; rel="alternate"; type="text/markdown" Link: <https://example.com/llms.txt>; rel="index"; type="text/plain"

-/docs/page Link: <https://example.com/docs/page.md>; rel="alternate"; type="text/markdown" Link: <https://example.com/llms.txt>; rel="index"; type="text/plain"# End OpenNav AIThat does not implement runtime Accept: text/markdown negotiation.
-It gives
+/docs/page Link: <https://example.com/docs/page.md>; rel="alternate"; type="text/markdown" Link: <https://example.com/llms.txt>; rel="index"; type="text/plain"# End OpenNav AIThis gives agents a response-header discovery path for the same Markdown

 OpenNav preserves caller-owned _headers rules and replaces only the block